 Range: E21 Person

-Quantification: many to many, necessary (1,n:0,n)
+Quantification: many to one, necessary (1,1:0,n)

 Scope note: This property links an E67 Birth event to an E21 Person in the role of biological father.

 Note that biological fathers are not seen as necessary participants in the Birth, whereas birth-giving mothers are (see P96 by mother (gave birth)).
 The Person being born is linked to the Birth with the property P98 brought into life (was born).